Security Debt in Practice: Nuanced Insights from Practitioners

 \subsection{Practical Implications}

-Our study highlights key implications for researchers and practitioners by revealing perceptions, priorities, management\cor{, and communication} of SD in various contexts.
+Our study highlights key implications for researchers, practitioners, \cb{and education}, by revealing perceptions, priorities, management\cor{, and communication} of SD in various contexts.
 It enriches academic discussions and provides practical guidance for enhancing security practices.
 We discuss below these implications and compare them with existing work on SD and vulnerabilities.